 • Pumping Station Pump House Tour – People come from all over the world for this one!

-• Rotary Rink – outdoor ice skating at Fountaiin Plaza
+• Rotary Rink – outdoor ice skating at Fountain Plaza

 • Shakespeare in Delaware Park performances are free (bring a lawn chair or blanket).

-• Shea’s Performing Arts Center – this year’s events range from the Rent to The Book of Mormon to Jersey Boys to Les Miserables
+• Shea’s Performing Arts Center – this year’s events range from the Hamilton to Frozen.

 • Slow Roll Buffalo – Looking for something active to do in Buffalo?
 Slow Roll Buffalo is a free, slow paced community bike ride that takes place every Monday.
 The event’s mission is simple: have fun exercising at your own pace.
 You’ll need to bring your own bike, and children under 14 are required to wear helmets (according to New York State law).
 Bring your bikes to Buffalo to enjoy this 10-mile leisurely ride!
 To maintain everyone’s safety, Slow Roll Buffalo utilizes a police motorcade.
 There are sometimes over a thousand riders, all of whom can ride without worrying about dangerous activity.
 This weekly event is truly safe and accessible for people of all ages!